sharma-kk/sharma-kk.github.io/_pages/isro.md

 #### 1. Thermo-structural analysis of a DMRJ engine flow duct

+Development of air-breathing propulsion technology is key to achieve a low-cost access to space.
+Satellites are launched into orbit by launch vehicles which carry oxidizer along with the fuel for combustion to produce thrust.
+A `Dual Mode Ramjet` (DRMJ) engine was developed by ISRO which carries only the fuel and utilizes the oxygen from the atmosphere to produce thrust at high Mach numbers.

-The `dual model ramjet` (DMRJ) engine flow duct experiences a variety of loads (aerodynamics pressure and thermal loads, inertial loads, and pressure and thermal loads due to combustion) during different stages of the vehicle trajectory.
+The aim of this project was to carry out thermo-structrual analysis of the engine flow duct of DMRJ which is subjected to a variety of loads (aerodynamics pressure and thermal loads, inertial loads, and pressure and thermal loads due to combustion) during different stages of the vehicle trajectory.

-I contributed towards the thermo-structural analysis of engine flow duct model along with the structural qualification testing of the realized hardware.
+I contributed towards the `Finite Element Analysis` (FEA) of DMRJ flow duct and proposed appropriate design changes to ensure the structural integrity of the hardware during different stages of the vehicle trajectory.
+In addition to structural analysis, I supported the hardware qualification testing of the flow duct.

+The first experimental mission of the `Scramjet Engine` was successfully conducted in August 2016.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0 text-center">